A spectral-timing study of the inner flow geometry in MAXI J1535--571 with $Insight$-HXMT and NICER: Introduction

 Despite the massive studies on BHTs, the evolution of the accretion disk/corona geometry is still under debate \citep{kara2019corona, you2021insight}.
 In the soft state, it is widely accepted that a geometrically thin and optically thick accretion disk has reached the innermost stable circular orbit (ISCO) of a BH.
 However, the disk/corona geometry in the LHS and HIMS is still an open question.
 The truncated disk geometry is most often proposed for the LHS and HIMS.
 Within the truncated disk model, the disk is assumed to be truncated at a radius that is larger than the ISCO and interior to which is the Comptonizing corona during the hard and intermediate states \citep{esin1997advection}.
 The transition from the hard state to the soft state may correspond to the decrease of the truncation radius.
 The truncated disc model has succeeded in explaining plenty of observed X-ray spectral and timing properties from BHXRBs, such as the hard–to–soft spectral transitions and the decreasing of the characteristic variability time-scale (see \citep{done2007modelling}, and references therein).
 Different from the truncated disk model, the lamppost model \citep{martocchia1996iron} assumes that a compact hard X-ray corona locates on the axis of the accretion disc.
 Under this scenario, the evolution of the source is associated with the vertical expansion or contract of the corona \citep{kara2019corona, buisson2019maxi, wang2021disk}.

-Another open question is the physical origin of LFQPOs observed in the LHS and HIMS.
-Several models have been proposed considering either the instability in the accretion flow or a geometric effect of the accretion flow, among which the most promising model is the Lense-Thirring (L-T) precession model that assumes that LFQPOs are generated by the relativistic precession of an inner hot accretion flow \citep{ingram2009low, you2018x, you2020x} or a small-scale jet \citep{ma2021discovery}.
+Another open question is the dynamical/radiative origin of LFQPOs observed in the LHS and HIMS.
+Several models have been proposed to explain the dynamical origin of LFQPOs considering either the instability in the accretion flow or a geometric effect of the accretion flow, among which the most promising model is the Lense-Thirring (L-T) precession model that assumes that LFQPOs are generated by the relativistic precession of an inner hot accretion flow \citep{ingram2009low, you2018x, you2020x} or a small-scale jet \citep{ma2021discovery}.
 Unless otherwise noted, the L-T precession mentioned in the rest of this paper all refers to the former one.
 In the L-T precession model, the precession frequency is set by parameters including the inner radius of a truncated accretion disk.
 As the source spectra softens, the inner disk radius decreases and QPO frequency increases.
+For the radiative origin of LFQPOs, \citet{2015MNRAS.446.3516I} reconstructed the QPO-phase dependent waveforms considering the rms and lags of the QPOs.
+This gave a description of the iron line energy shift at different QPO phases in GRS~1915+105.
+A time-dependent Comptonization model, \texttt{vKompth}, was proposed by~\citet{2020MNRAS.492.1399K} and~\citet{2022MNRAS.515.2099B}, to explain the energy dependent rms and lag spectra of the QPOs and measure the corona geometry~\citep{2021MNRAS.503.5522K,2022NatAs...6..577M}.
+From the measurements of this model, the corona geometry of BHTs can be slab-like or jet-like and connected to the jet behavior during the HIMS-to-SIMS transition in MAXI~J1535$-$571~\citep{2022MNRAS.512.2686Z,2023MNRAS.520.5144Z,rawat2023comptonizing}, MAXI~J1348-630~\citep{2021MNRAS.501.3173G}, and GX~339$-$4~\citep{2023MNRAS.519.1336P}.

 In general, one way to study the geometry of the inner accretion flow is through the reflection spectrum.
 The hard photons from the corona could irradiate the accretion disk and are further reprocessed to produce a reflection component on the spectrum, i.e., the relativistic broadened Fe-K$\alpha$ emission line and the Compton hump component \citep{fabian2000broad,miller2007relativistic}.
 Plenty of efforts have been made by fitting the time-averaged reflection spectrum to estimate the BH spin, accretion disk inclination, and other characteristics.